dandean/object-pants/README.md

     require("./path/to/object-additions").add();

-Or, soon, install it with NPM:
+Or install it with NPM:

     $ npm install object-additions